eXascaleInfolab/xmeasures/README.md

   - Multiple evaluating measures can be specified.
   - Each cluster should contain unique members, which is ensured only if the 'unique' option is specified.
-  - All clusters should be unique to not affect Omega Indexes evaluation, which can be performed by the [resmerge](https://github.com/eXascaleInfolab/resmerge) utility.
+  - All clusters should be unique to not affect Omega Index evaluation, which can be ensured by the [resmerge](https://github.com/eXascaleInfolab/resmerge) utility.
-  - Uncorrected unequal node base in the clusterings is allowed, it penalizes the match.Use [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) or [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for NMI evaluation in the arbitrary collections (still each cluster should contain unique members).
+  - Non-corrected unequal node base in the clusterings is allowed, it penalizes the match.Use [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) or [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for NMI evaluation in the arbitrary collections (still each cluster should contain unique members).

 Evaluating measures are:
   - OI  - Omega Index (a fuzzy version of the Adjusted Rand Index, identical to the Fuzzy Rand Index), which yields the same value as Adjusted Rand Index when applied to the non-overlapping clusterings.
   - [M]F1  - various [mean] F1 measures of the Greatest (Max) Match including
-the Average F1-Score (suggested by J. Leskovec) with optional weighting.
+the Average F1-Score (suggested by J. Leskovec) with the optional weighting.
 NOTE: There are 3 matching policies available for each kind of F1.
 The most representative evaluation is performed by the F1p with combined matching policy (considers both micro and macro weighting).